swqGate/CheapappleTheRock/README.md

 ## License

-This uses MIT and CC-BY-SA-4.0 license.
+This mod uses MIT and CC-BY-SA-4.0 license.